Pva123/Coeus-AI/README.md

 ## License

-Coeus AI is a proprietary project developed by Parsa Vafaei and Mahyar Mahdavi.
+Coeus AI is a proprietary project developed by Parsa Vafaei, Mahyar Mahdavi and Henrique Miranda.
 All rights reserved.